Craftsmanship Museum

 The Miniature Engineering Craftsmanship Museum, also known as the Craftmanship Museum, is an American museum in Carlsbad, California, that collects and displays miniature models created of metal and wood.
-It is sponsored by The Joe Martin Foundation for Exceptional Craftsmanship.
+It was originally called The Joe Martin Craftsmanship Museum.
 The museum annually honors skilled artisans who create finely crafted miniature items.

 Collection

-The collection includes approximately 500 working miniature engines as well as models of aircraft, automobiles, and other objects.
-Especially notable are a 1/6 scale model of a 1932 Duesenberg and several aluminum cutaway World War II fighter models.
+The collection includes hundreds of working miniature engines as well as models of aircraft, automobiles, and other objects.
+Especially notable are a 60-pound, 35-inch long Duesenberg, and two aluminum cutaway World War II fighter models.
 A Norden bombsight is displayed in the museum's collection.

 1932 SJ Duesenberg

 Louse Chenot constructed an operational 1/6-scale model of a 1932 SJ Duesenberg.
 Construction required about 20,000 hours over 10 years.
-The engine runs on gasoline.
-Doors close with two clicks, outside and inside handles operate independently.
+The engine runs on a gasoline-powered 32-valve, and has a working three-speed transmission.